 Global Social Entrepreneurship, Minor

-The minor consists of three on-campus courses and one two-course Dialogue of Civilizations Program (Dialogue) in South Africa and India.
+The minor consists of three on-campus courses and one two-course Dialogue of Civilizations Program (Dialogue).
 The minor is open to business and nonbusiness students.
 Several of the courses included in this minor may also apply to other programs or individual course requirements.
 Because this minor is interdisciplinary, a student may apply only three courses from any one college toward completion of the minor.
 For example, after a student completes Global Social Enterprise (ENTR 2206) (a D'Amore-McKim School of Business course) and a D'Amore-McKim School of Business Dialogue, then the remaining two courses must come from CSSH.
 If, alternatively, a student completes a qualified CSSH Dialogue, then he or she may thereafter take one or two elective courses from the D'Amore-McKim School of Business.

 Complete all courses listed below unless otherwise indicated.
 Also complete any corequisite labs, recitations, clinicals, or tools courses where specified.